-FY 2016 Summary: The District continues to focus on reducing risk and exposure to the credit markets and plans to terminate the swaps when financially feasible.
+FY 2017 Summary: The District continues to focus on reducing risk and exposure to the credit markets and plans to terminate the swaps when financially feasible.
 On May 27, 2015 the School Board authorized resolutions to allow the issuance of three fixed rate COP issues.
 The proceeds will be used to refund the three variable rate transactions, 2003B, 2012B, and 2014A, and terminate the associated interest rate swaps.
 The transactions will be executed only when economically feasible with a NPV loss not to exceed 3%.
+On Sept 6, 2017, the School Board re-authorized the transactions, updating documents such as preliminary offering statements.